jellyfin-archive/jellyfin-docs/general/networking/index.md

 ### Static Ports

 * 8096/tcp is used by default for HTTP traffic.
-This is admin configurable.
+You can change this in the dashboard.
 * 8920/tcp is used by default for HTTPS traffic.
-This is admin configurable.
+You can change this in the dashboard.
-* 1900/udp is used for service autodiscovery.
-This is not admin configurable since it would break client auto-discover.
+* 1900/udp is used for service auto-discovery.
+This is not configurable.

 **HTTP Traffic:** 8096